Pharmacy First service

 • Lower abdominal pain or pressure

-• Feeling the urge to urinate even after emptying the bladder
+• An urge to urinate even after emptying your bladder

-• Are experiencing symptoms of a lower urinary tract infection
+• Have symptoms of a lower urinary tract infection

 • Are not pregnant